maheralsamman/React-native-projects/README.md

-# JavaScript React Native - Contact List
+# JavaScript React Native - Testing the Contact List

 ## A. Scenario

-The Customer Relationship System at your company is an old beast designed to work on Internet Explorer 6.
-Your sales rep heard that there are people that knows how to build phone applications and swings by you over lunch:

-> So, we can do phone applications now?
-Would it be possible to get our customer data into a phone application?
-That would simplify our day to day work a lot.
-Right now I have to bring my computer to even read phone numbers.
+The contact list application works beautifully and the sales team buys you cake.
+However, during the cake-celebration-event you also get a few bug reports... turns out that the application is not behaving as expected, all of the times.
+Things are sometimes missing and not showing up as expected.

+Tests... you are missing tests.

 ## B. What you will be working on today

-Today you are going to build an phone application for showing contact information about the customers.
-In the end of this file there's an array that you can use as data for this application - just store this array in state.

-The application only needs two screen - list the contacts and showing the details for each contact.
+Today we will add tests to the application that we wrote yesterday; the contact list application.
+We will add tests for the three levels in the testing pyramid; unit, component and end-to-end tests.

 ## C. Testing and linting setup